 9 Reading Comprehension Strategies

-These are the only 9 reading comprehension strategies you’ll ever need to teach!
-Seriously.
-All reading comprehension comes from these reading strategies.
+These are the only 9 reading comprehension strategies you’ll ever need to teach.
+It’s true.
+All reading comprehension comes from these reading comprehension strategies.

 Three of the reading comprehension strategies require thinking beyond the text, and six of the strategies involve thinking with the text.